Poetic Timepieces for those who seek artistic expression of the shared human experience

-To craft story-driven timepieces that fuse art, design, and function into lasting symbols of individuality.
+To craft poetic timepieces that fuse meaning, design, and function into lasting pieces of art.

-To lead a new generation of watch brands that are fearless, creative, and alive with individuality.
+To lead a new generation of watch brands that are fearless, creative, and alive with Soul.

 Dependability - Built to last, made to be trusted and worn daily.